divinecuration/divinecuration.github.io/_posts/2021-02-03-five-to-nine.md

 Towards the end of the book, Chwe warns that content and publicity are not quite as distinct as this argument suggests, and can interact in peculiar ways.
 This is because a public transmission always has an implied audience, and must therefore assume a shared symbolic vocabulary.

-> The point here is that common knowledge depends crucially on how each person understands or interprets how other people understand or interpret a communication.{% sidenote 'comm' "_Rational Ritual_, p83" %}
+> The point here is that common knowledge depends crucially on how each person understands or interprets how other people understand or interpret a communication. {% cite chwe -l 83 %}

 Squarespace stand at something of an interesting position within this tangle, since the product they are selling is effectively _the means of common knowledge production_.
 They are trying to sell you a way of making your thing a public thing, in some suitably qualified sense of "public."
 A website makes it real, remember?
 If Chwe's argument is barking up the right tree, then the success of the Squarespace advert should depend on its generation of common knowledge _about_ common knowledge production.